gruhn/awesome-naming/README.md

 - [clooney](https://github.com/GoogleChromeLabs/clooney) - A JavaScript library implementing the actor model for concurrent computation.
 The term is a reference to George Clooney who is also an actor.
 - [uppy](https://github.com/transloadit/uppy) - A dog themed uploader component.
 The name is a blend of _upload_ and _puppy_.
 It even comes with a crash recovery plugin called _golden retreiver_.

+## Machine Learning

+- [Decision boundary](https://en.wikipedia.org/wiki/Decision_boundary) - A boundary dividing the space of possible data points.
+Here you decide, everything on this side is SPAM, everything on that side is not.

 ## User Interface Elements